 As you might expect, we now use modern influences, such as mathematical ray tracing software to model diamonds.
 Which enables us to analyze and calculate formulas that produce the highest volume of light return.
 In addition, we're able to estimate the balance of brilliance and dispersion for sparkle factor.

 I recommend that you adhere to the guidelines below in the event that you want to maximize light performance:

-Be sure to check out the article 15 Seconds to Diamond Buying Success for more diamond buying tips.
+Be sure to check out the five minute diamond buying guide more in-depth diamond buying tips.

 In the first place, Tolkowsky makes no mention of scintillation in his book Diamond Design.
 Which is pretty interesting considering that scintillation is a dynamic and rich effect of sparkle factor.
 By the same token, the reason behind the mystery might simply be a sign of the times.

 For the most part, we live and work under entirely different illumination sources than past generations.
 Which means that modern day diamond cutters must adapt their approach to reflect today's lighting conditions.